Eight-Qubit Operation of a 300 mm SiMOS Foundry-Fabricated Device: Funding Statement

-We thank A. Torgovkin for assistance with the cryogenic set-ups, S. Bartee and A. Klopper for feedback on the manuscript, and A. Dickie for help with cryogenic cables.
 We acknowledge support from the Australian Research Council (Grant No. FL190100167) and the U.S. Army Research Office (W911NF-23-10092).
 P.S. and A.N. acknowledge support from the Sydney Quantum Academy N.D.S. and K.W.C. are recipients of an Australian Research Council Industrial Fellowship (Project Nos.
 IE240100252 and IM230100396) funded by the Australian Government.

-\subsection{Author Contributions}
+\section{Author Contributions}

-A.N. conducted the experiments under T.T. and A.S.D.’s supervision and with input from N.D.S., A.S., A.L., C.H.Y., P.S., J.D.C., M.K.F., S.S. and C.C.E.
+A.N. conducted the experiments under T.T. and A.S.D.’s supervision and with input from N.D.S., A.S., A.L., C.H.Y., P.S., J.D.C., M.K.F., S.S., E.V. and C.C.E.
 The imec team, consisting of S.K., J.J., Y.C., S. Baudot, Y.S., R.L., C.G., B.R., S. Beyne and D.W. and led by K.D.G., developed the 300 mm spin-qubit process, fabricated the device and performed an initial electrical device screening at wafer-scale.
 W.H.L., K.W.C. and F.E.H. packaged the device for measurements.
 A.N. wrote the paper with the input of all authors.